-(a) A candidate for the degree of LLB(Hons) shall comply with the requirements of LLB Regulation 1, and must enrol in LAWS 410, LAWS 420, and
+- (a) A candidate for the degree of LLB(Hons) shall comply with the requirements of LLB Regulation 1, and must be credited with LAWS 410, LAWS 420, and LAWS 430. - (b) A candidate for the LLB(Hons) degree must complete the requirements in LLB(Hons) Regulation 2(a) within two academic years of being invited to enter the Honours programme, or within three academic years of being invited to enter the Honours programme if concurrently enrolled for another degree, or within five academic years of being invited to enter the Honours programme if a part-time student.

-LAWS 430.

-- (b) A candidate for the LLB(Hons) degree must complete the requirements within two years of becoming eligible to enter the Honours programme, or within three years if concurrently enrolled for another degree. - (c) In special circumstances or when the candidate is a part-time student the Dean of Law may extend the period within which a candidate may remain eligible for the award of Honours.
+(c) In special circumstances the Dean of Law may extend the period within which a candidate may remain eligible for the award of Honours.